thejasvibr/tproject/README.md

 The  2D tracks across the two cameras need to be loaded into a ```pd.DataFrame``` object first.

+*TODO: INCLUDE SPECIFICS ON WHETHER THE 2D COORDINATES ARE UN-DISTORTED OR NOT!!!!!!!!!!!!*

 ## A short example

 ```